 Please bring the towel provided in your room.
 If you require a new towel, please come by the Lodge Office or the Esalen Gate.

 Available by online reservation only, a wonderful way to experience the healing waters of the Esalen hot springs is to join us for public night bathing from 1:00 a.m. to 3:00 a.m.
 The cost is $35 per person, payable by credit card.
 You must book the same day for the evening you wish to visit.
 Registration opens at 9:00 a.m.
 PST and can sell out quickly.

 In 1869, Thomas Slate, suffering from severe arthritis and hearing of unique healing properties to be found in the waters there, visited the hot springs.
 By the early 1880s, he would homestead the property, and a settlement began, known as Slates Hot Springs.
 This site became the first tourist-oriented business in Big Sur, frequented by others who sought relief from similar afflictions.

 In 1910, the land was purchased by Henry Murphy, a prominent physician from nearby Salinas (who had attended the births of many of the children of the Salinas Valley including John Steinbeck) and his wife Bunny.
 The Murphys bought the property with the intention of opening a European-style health spa, when the yet-to-be-built Highway 1 was completed.
-Construction of the road, once started, was an 18-year project.
+Construction of the road, once started, was an 18-year-long project.
 The official business name was “Big Sur Hot Springs,” although it was more generally referred to as "Slate's Hot Springs."
 Henry Miller was a frequent visitor.
 Joan Baez was a resident and an aspiring novelist named Hunter S. Thompson a dedicated employee.

-The hot springs serve as a constant reminder that Esalen is not just another retreat; literally and figuratively, the hot springs enable us to savor life on the edge.
 For more information on the hot springs water and its healing properties, see the hot springs analysis.